openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The OpenPGP message format allows multiple signatures of a message, i.e. the attachment of multiple signature packets.

 An implementation MAY sign a message with a traditional key and a PQ(/T) key from the same sender.
-This ensures backwards compatibility due to [[RFC9580, Section 5.2.5]](https://www.rfc-editor.org/rfc/rfc9580#section-5.2.5), since a legacy implementation without PQ(/T) support can fall back on the traditional signature.
+This ensures backwards compatibility due to {{Section 5.2.5 of RFC9580}}, since a legacy implementation without PQ(/T) support can fall back on the traditional signature.

 Newer implementations with PQ(/T) support MAY ignore the traditional signature(s) during validation.

 Implementations SHOULD consider the message correctly signed if at least one of the non-ignored signatures validates successfully.
-This is an interpretation of [[RFC9580, Section 5.2.5]](https://www.rfc-editor.org/rfc/rfc9580#section-5.2.5).
+This is an interpretation of {{Section 5.2.5 of RFC9580}}.

 ## ECC requirements